Lifestyle in Stockholm

 Stockholm also boasts theatre and jazz scenes for expats with more sophisticated tastes, while adventurous expats might want to explore the country’s famous heavy metal scene.

-From classic gourmet cuisine to experimental modern cooking and relaxed dining, there is also enough of a variety of restaurants in Stockholm to cater to any expat’s tastes.
+From classic gourmet cuisine to experimental modern cooking and relaxed dining, there is also enough of a variety of restaurants in Stockholm to entice the most discerning of palates.

 Sports and outdoor activities in Stockholm

 The city’s famous green spaces and waterways mean that there is no shortage of outdoor activities in Stockholm to enjoy.
 Expats will get to take part in a wide range of activities, from hot-air ballooning and golf to fishing and hiking the nature trails on its outskirts.